andrewferrier/email2pdf/README.md

 There is some experimental packaging for [Docker](https://www.docker.com/) also.
 You can run the following `make` targets:

-* `builddocker` - build a Docker image.
+* `builddocker` - build a Docker image, which can be used for testing, development, etc.

 * `rundocker_interactive` - build and start a Docker image, at the `bash` prompt.

-* `rundocker_unittest` - build and start the Docker image, run the entire unit test suite, and exit.
+* `rundocker_testing` - build and start the Docker image, run the entire unit testing and style testing suites, and exit.

+* `rundocker_getdebs` - build and start the Docker image, and copy out various `.debs`, including the `.deb` for email2pdf itself, and various dependencies that are harder to come by or need to be built manually.

 ## Developing & Hacking